 There remain a small number (10 out of 68) where there is not a clear or cost-effective pathway to meeting user requirements without a research vessel.
 The WP5 report identifies possible solutions which might be described as stretch targets.

-Only 5-10% of the measurement requirement will be addressed by 2035 without intervention or drivers from emissions reductions.
+5-10% of the measurement will addressed by 2 without intervers from emissions reduced by the second second vessels ddress al nts for phic

 Research vessels currently address 60% of total requirements for oceanographic research.